The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Background

-The various circuit structures in figure \ref{fig:rmc} may be cast in a universal form by introducing the cycle space projector $\Omega_A$ \cite{caravelli2017complex} which projects onto current configurations that satisfy Kirchhoff's current law.
-The projector $\Omega_A$ can be simply computed from the circuit graph $\mathcal G$. in which nodes of the graph $n\in \mathcal G$ represent electrical junctures between the edges that contain electrical elements.
-For a circuit in which the edges contain a voltage generator in series to a memristor, as in figure~\ref{fig:rmc} (c), the equation of motion is given by \cite{caravelli2017complex}
+When considering networks of elements as in \cref{fig:memnet} it is convenient to introduce the cycle space projector $\Omega_A$ \cite{caravelli2017complex}, which projects a vector that a assigns a real number to each edge of a graph onto current configurations that satisfy Kirchhoff's current law.
+The projector $\Omega_A$ can be simply computed from the circuit graph $\mathcal G$, in which nodes of the graph represent electrical junctures and edges contain electrical elements.
+For a circuit in which the edges contain a voltage generator in series with a memristor with values $\vec{u}(t)$, as in \cref{fig:memnet}, the equation of motion is given by \cite{caravelli2017complex}